 Yet in setting my early childhood story to paper, I’ve healed the disappointment I felt when entering a library during my teenage years, I found none of my father’s stories or anything like them in any books I handled there.
 I would pull open a book, any book, in the hope that a suggestive title might unlock a glorious reflection on what I recognised as our Caribbean lives lived in London.
 For so many years this was not the case – until now, when my own story has been published to rectify some part of that vacuum in knowledge.

 As a regular contributor to Sydney Writers Circle’s weekly meetups, Wil Roach has created a memoir of great sensitivity as well as a valuable document about social oppression and change

-He explains here the sense of achievement he feels since he’s immersed himself in a world of writing.
-Watch for his upcoming memoir on growing up as a child of Caribbean migrants from Trinidad in London.
+Here he explains the sense of achievement he feels since he’s immersed himself in a world of writing.
+You can buy Black, Gay & Underage, his memoir on growing up in London in the ’60s as a child of Caribbean migrants here.

 ‘Words have filled my imagination since before I could possibly know what they meant.
 I used to hear my parents recite English poetry with a Trinidadian lilt, and tell endless stories from their less-than-idyllic childhoods and in young adulthood as British colonial subjects.